Tech Guided is supported by readers. If you buy products from links on our site, we may earn a commission. Learn more

 Also Read: How to Build A Gaming PC (Step-By-Step Guide)

-We’ve looked at some of the best low-powered, yet affordable gaming PCs on the market.
-As long as you temper your expectations, these machines can offer a decent gaming experience under $500.
+As long as you temper your expectations, these machines can offer a decent gaming experience for under $500.

 Leave a Comment